yassinemontassar/nextjs-pdf-ai/README.md

-# PDF Analysis with Gemini
+# CV/Resume PDF Analysis with Gemini

-This Next.js application demonstrates how to use the Vercel AI SDK Core with Google's Gemini model to analyze PDF documents.
-The implementation directly fetches and processes PDFs, avoiding the need for a full chat interface.
+This Next.js application demonstrates how to use the Vercel AI SDK Core with Google's Gemini model to analyze CV/resume PDF documents.
+The implementation provides professional, actionable feedback for job seekers and recruiters, with a simple UI for uploading and reviewing annotated resumes.

 ## Setup